starknet-io/pm/AllCoreDevs-Full-Nodes-Meetings/call_012.md

 - Kasar Labs ([Antiyro](https://github.com/antiyro)): Prioritizing sequencer development.
 Production readiness targeted for current month, focusing on Pragma chain integration.
 P2P client development scheduled as subsequent phase.

-### 3. Consensus implementation progress and design research discussions:
+### 3. Consensus implementation progress and design research discussions :
 #### Research
 [Denisa](https://github.com/denisadiaconescu) published a post on the Starknet Community forum on research involving SOS blocks, aimed at helping the protocol recover from unprovable blocks, which is crucial for protocol liveness.
 The research demonstrates, how SOS blocks can be used during consensus.
 - Key points: